 The legal wife of Divine's father, Euphrasie NDAYISHIMIYE, took pity and had the courage to go and find Divine at the end of 2006.
 The new guardian raised Divine as her own child, she is a member of a solidarity group of the hill, and the child is included in the list of children taken care of by the local group.
 Divine passed from primary school to secondary school with 80% in her final exam.Close

 RUKUNDORWIMANA Augustine is an orphan of father and mother, he lives with his married sister while his other 3 sisters live alone in the property left by their parents.
 He is a laureate of ECOFO Rweza in commune and province of Gitega.
 He was identified through a solidarity group "Dufashe Impfuvyi" from Rweza Hill.
 He really enjoyed the school of excellence!
 Upon my arrival here, a teacher showed me around the school telling me how we study and I was moved by the welcome.
 I am delighted to have had the opportunity to study here, a needy like me, while there are children from rich families in my community who did not have this opportunity; said R. Augustin.
 He adds that he will study seriously not to shame people who have sacrificed their time, energy and means to be admitted to this school.
 At home, he takes care of housework: drawing water, cooking while reviewing notes, washing clothes ...
 He also likes to play football and cycling (cycling) during free time.
 He thanks everyone who has helped to find him a place in the school of excellence, may God protect them; he wishes them good health and long life.
 He hopes he will finish his studies and have big diplomas to become a teacher or a big businessman (trader).Close

-See the news
+See the latest news about this project

 - BURUNDI: The start of the new academic year at the Matana secondary school